kdenhartog/aries-rfcs/features/0019-encryption-envelope/README.md

 * All `kid` values used currently are base58 encoded ed25519 keys.
 If other keys types are used, say secp256k1, base58 encoding should also be used here for interoperability.

 * All algorithm APIs which use libsodium are from [sodiumoxide](https://crates.io/crates/sodiumoxide) rust wrapping of the original C implementation.

+## Base64Url Encoding

+All encoding used within this RFC should use base64url encoding without padding as specified in [RFC7515 Appendix C](https://tools.ietf.org/html/rfc7515#appendix-C).
+It should be noted as well that not all standard libraries support this functionality.

 # Drawbacks